 Obliterative bronchiolitis (OB), also known as bronchiolitis obliterans or constrictive bronchiolitis, is a type of bronchiolitis and refers to bronchiolar inflammation with submucosal peribronchial fibrosis associated with luminal stenosis and occlusions.
 OB should not be confused with bronchiolitis obliterans organising pneumonia (BOOP).

-The condition is characterised by concentric luminal narrowing of the membranous and respiratory bronchioles as a result of submucosal and peribronchiolar inflammation and fibrosis without any intraluminal granulation tissue or polyps/polyposis.
+The condition is characterized by concentric luminal narrowing of the membranous and respiratory bronchioles as a result of submucosal and peribronchiolar inflammation and fibrosis without any intraluminal granulation tissue or polyps/polyposis.
 There is an absence of diffuse parenchymal inflammation.

 It can result from number of causes: